Career and Technical Education (CTE)

 Since 1917 with the passage of the Smith-Hughes Act, federal and state legislation have provided leadership for the implementation and improvement of educational programs that prepare youth for careers and vocations, and advancing our economy and society.

-Just as there are three domains of learning, the foundation of any successful CTE program is based on three inseparable, equal, and interdependent components: classroom instruction, work-based learning, and social-emotional learning/leadership.
+Just as there are three domains of learning, the foundation of any successful CTE program is based on three inseparable, equal, and interdependent components: classroom instruction (academic knowledge), work-based learning (technical skills), and career and technical student organizations (professional attitudes/leadership).

 Rigorous Instruction